ByAUJay

 a.
 Minimize Storage Reads/Writes

-Example: Instead of updating a stored variable in a loop, batch computations in memory and write once.
+Example: Rather than updating a stored variable in every loop iteration, try batching your computations in memory and writing them out all at once.

 c.
 Optimize Function Visibility